 Perfect.
 Interview aborted.
 Hope I can limp the 50 miles back to my mechanic.
 (Welcome to Montana.)

 I get back in and start waiting for the engine to cool down.
-After five minutes listening to the endless clicking of the double blinkers (“uh-oh, uh-oh, uh-oh“), the sweltering heat forces me out of the car and into the shade of a nearby tree.
+After five minutes spent listening to the double blinkers (“uh-oh, uh-oh, uh-oh“), the sweltering heat forces me out of the car and into the shade of a nearby tree.

 Standing there, one thought inexorably seeps in: my bank account is going to feel this.
 Again.